Universal basic income in the United States: The Permanent Fund of Alaska

 The Alaska Permanent Fund is often mentioned as one of the few existing basic income systems in the world.
 Since 1982, the Fund has paid a partial basic income to all (permanent) residents averaging approximately $1,600 annually per resident (adjusted to 2019 dollars) from the state's oil production revenues.
 A prominent figure in the history of the fund is Jay Hammond.
-He was the Republican Governor of Alaska in the 1970s and as such he was concerned that the huge wealth generated by oil mining in Prudhoe Bay, the largest oilfield in North America, would only benefit the current population of the state.
+He was the Republican Governor of Alaska in the 1970s and as such was concerned that the huge wealth generated by oil mining in Prudhoe Bay, the largest oilfield in North America, would only benefit the current population of the state.
 Therefore, he suggested setting up a fund to ensure that this wealth would be preserved, through investment of part of the revenue from oil.

 2010–2018

 The Green Party of the United States since its 2010 platform advocates for a universal basic income to "every adult regardless of health, employment, or marital status, in order to minimize government bureaucracy and intrusiveness into people's lives."

 The debate about basic income, according to Guy Standing, has gone in two directions in the United States in recent years.
 On the one hand is the introduction of basic income as an alternative to existing social policies, paid from direct taxation, and on the other hand is a discussion about capital funds with basic income-style dividends.

-In July 2017, Hawaii State Rep. Chris Lee published a bill to investigate basic income for his state.
+In July 2017, Hawaii State Representative Chris Lee published a bill to investigate basic income for his state.

-American Democratic Politician John Moser ran on a Universal Citizens Dividend as the core focus of his 2018 Congressional campaign.
+American Democratic Politician John Moser ran on a Universal Citizens Dividend as the core focus of his 2018 US Congressional campaign.

 In April 2021, a bill to send unconditional monthly cash payments of $1,000 to California residents passed committee, though with no funding mechanism.